lourenxx/matrix_cryptograhy/README.md

 > Status: Concluded

-Matrix calculator' software made in Python Object Oriented.
-This code was created for Linear Algebra project, on Salvador Arena College, that's why the variable, classes and function were wrote all in portuguese.
+The matrix calculator software is written in Python using Object-Oriented Programming.
+This code was created for a Linear Algebra project at Salvador Arena College, which is why the variables, classes, and functions are all written in Portuguese.

-You can clone this repo and test this code.
+You can clone this repository and test the code.